TadasRimkevicius/naive-bayesian-classifier/README.md

 		the data set, and output it in the same format as the training/test programs

 	TESTING
-		Prerequisites: Must have trained the model beforehand
+		Prerequisites: Must have a trained model beforehand

 		After training the model, it is also possible to test for the accuracy of the model.
 The format of the test file is the same as the training file format, except the classification label will now be compared to the predicted label, and output an accuracy percentage to console.

+	K-FOLD CROSS VALIDATION

+	STRATITFIED SAMPLING

+	CONFUSION MATRIX
+		Prerequisited: Must have a trained model beforehand

+		It is possible to produce a confusion matrix given a test data set.
+		Selecting this option will prompt you to enter the name of the test data.
+The program will then use the trained model to produce a corresponding confusion matrix.

 CONTACT
 	For any queries, please contact me (Tadas Rimkevicius) at